hackbg/fadroma/doc/docs/ops.md

 import Fadroma, { OperationContext } from '@hackbg/fadroma'
 ```

-Let's look at some pre-defined operations; we'll see what's in `OperationContext`
-when we get to implementing `deployMyContract`.

-## Enable building and uploading
+### Enable building and uploading

-The most common operations are `Fadroma.Build.Scrt`, `Fadroma.Chain.FromEnv`, and
-`Fadroma.Upload.FromFile`.

 Since we may have multiple deploy commands, and all of them will need to be able to build and
-upload contracts, we collect these three steps in an array, `common`.
+upload contracts, we collect the pre-defined preparation steps in an array, `common`.

 ```typescript
 const common = [